 Checkout 51 is an app very similar to iBotta.
 Buy specific grocery brands and get cash back after uploading your store receipt.
 I joined Checkout 51 in January of 2014 and have earned over $13.00.
 This app requires a minimum of $20.00 before cashing out and only pays by check — no electronic options are available at the moment.

 BerryCart is a new app in the same vein as the ones above, with one exception.
 BerryCart focuses upon natural and organic food items.
 As they state it in their own words: “you will NOT see products On BerryCart that have High Fructose Corn Syrup, Artificial Sweeteners, or chemicals that you can clean your floor with.”
 I joined BerryCart in late July 2014.
-I have yet to earn anything, but hope to make this a favorite app like the others before it.
+I’ve earned $2.00 so far “buying healthy”.

 ReceiptHog just asks you to photograph and upload your grocery store receipts for cash.
 With each receipt submitted, you earn a few cents toward your payout.
 You cannot scan gas station or restaurant receipts, but most grocery store, pharmacy, and supercenter store receipts are eligible for rewards.
 (To avoid scheming the system, receipts dated more than seven days prior to submitting are rejected, and you may only submit receipts for items that you personally purchased).
 Look for other ways within the ReceiptHog app to earn extra coins and reach your payout even faster!